gradle/gradle/design-docs/play-support.md

 Note that for this feature, the implementation will assume that any source file affects the output of every task listed on the command-line.
 For example, running `gradle --watch test run` would restart the application if a test source file changes.

-### Story: Add continuous Gradle mode triggered by console input
+### Story: Add continuous Gradle mode triggered by timer

-Gradle will be able to start, run a set of tasks and then wait for console input before re-executing the build.
+Gradle will be able to start, run a set of tasks and then wait for a retrigger before re-executing the build.

 #### Implementation